Trenza1ore/ViZDoom-Contrib/README.md

 - Automatic labeling of game objects visible in the frame,
 - Access to the audio buffer (),
 - Access to the list of actors/objects and map geometry,
+- Access to category information of on-screen objects (semantic segmentation),
 - Off-screen rendering,
 - Episodes recording,
 - In-game time scaling in async mode.